macoopman/Learning/Notes/Programming_Languages/assembly.md

 ### Other Conditionals

 **loopq**
-	* Combines sever actions into one.
+	* Combines several actions into one.
 		1. Decrement %rcx (counter register)
 		2. Jump to the speified label if the result of the decrement is not zero.
 	* The idea behind theis instruction is that it jumps if it is still in the loop and oes't jump if you exit the loop.